8 NOVEMBER 1899, Huge swarms of locusts invade Kimberley.

 The Mayibuye Uprising is now remembered by a sculpture of a clenched fist with a raised thumb in Galeshewe.
 This sign symbolised the Defiance Campaign and stands at the site of the uprising.
 It was unveiled on 8 November 2002.

-Pictured is the Mayibuye memorial, a mural depicting the uprising at the former Abantu-Batho Hall, and Dr Arthur Letele, one of the 11 arrested at the time.
+Pictured is the Mayibuye memorial, and a mural depicting the uprising at the former Abantu-Batho Hall.

 Other sources of information